Galaxy Stadium: Playing surface

 The playing field runs in the traditional north-south configuration and sits 30 ft below grade at an elevation of 3215 ft above sea level.
 It was natural grass from 1947 through 1969; AstroTurf was first installed in 1970, and replaced by infilled FieldTurf in 2006.

 Seating

-After numerous renovations and expansions, Jones AT&T Stadium currently seats 60,229.
+After numerous renovations and expansions, Galaxy Stadium currently seats 60,229.
 The capacity makes the stadium the 44th largest college football stadium in the United States.
-Officially, Jones AT&T Stadium has the third-highest seating capacity of any college-specific venue in Texas behind Darrell K Royal-Texas Memorial Stadium in Austin and Kyle Field in College Station, but when referred to by actual seating capacity the stadium drops to fifth behind San Antonio's Alamodome and Houston's Rice Stadium.
+Officially, Galaxy Stadium has the third-highest seating capacity of any college-specific venue in Texas behind Darrell K Royal-Texas Memorial Stadium in Austin and Kyle Field in College Station, but when referred to by actual seating capacity the stadium drops to fourth behind San Antonio's Alamodome.
+The Alamodome's main football tenant, the UTSA Roadrunners, normally sells tickets only in the stadium's lower bowl, whose capacity is less than 35,000.
+Rice Stadium was once larger, but now seats 47,000, and is scheduled to be further downsized to about 30,000 by the end of the 2020s.

 There are 13,750 seats designated for students between 14 sections.
 An additional section was allotted to students following record demand during the 2013 season.